emqx/emqx-tutorial/faq/faq_en.md

-## Q: Can EMQ X provide consulting service?
+## Q: Does EMQ X provide consulting service?

 A: Yes.
 We have rich experience at consulting of building IoT platforms, include practice of helping Internet companies and carriers to build IoT platform that supports 10M level concurrent connections.
-We can help to customize solutions for creating load-balancing, clustering, security policies, data storage and analytics, and to make the solution can satisfy future business evolvement.
+We can help by customizing solutions for creating load-balancing, clustering, security policies, data storage and analytics, and make the solution can satisfy future business evolvement.

 ## Q: What's EMQ X suggested OS?

-A: EMQ X supports to deploy at Linux, Windows, MacOS, ARM system, and suggest to deploy product environment at issued Linux version, such as CentOS, Ubuntu and Debian.
+A: EMQ X supports deployment on at Linux, Windows, MacOS, ARM system, and suggest to deploy product environment at issued Linux version, such as CentOS, Ubuntu and Debian.

 ## Q: Can EMQ X support customized protocols?
 How to implement?